stardogventures/starwizard/README.md

 ## Configure the ObjectMapper

 I always use Java 8's time library so I want JavaTimeModule support.
+I like my Instants to render as ISO strings.
 I also prefer to be generous about ignoring unknown properties and including non-nulls (this is a matter of taste):

 ```java
 ObjectMapper objectMapper = env.getObjectMapper();